Leoncio Vidal: Life

 Vidal led the only column of men to penetrate the city of Santa Clara and advance to the center of the city.
-He reached the city plaza, where Spanish riflemen shot and killed Vidal.
-The death of their colonel dealt a major blow to the rebels.
+He reached the city plaza, where Spanish riflemen shot and killed him.
+The death of the colonel dealt a major blow to the rebels.

 Today, Vidal is remembered as a hero of Cuba's independence.
 The central park of Santa Clara, Parque Vidal, is named in his honor.

 Family

 Vidal's brother was imprisoned by the Spaniards.
-He led a hunger strike, and died.
-Vidal's other brother emigrated to New York City.
+He led a hunger strike and died.
+Vidal's other brother immigrated to New York City.
 Vidal's sister married a Spanish Guardia Civil officer, who fought the Cuban rebels in Placetas, Cuba.
-Their son and Vidal's nephew, Emilio Mola Vidal, was born in Cuba, and left to Spain after Cuba achieved independence.
-He fought in the Spanish-Moroccan Wars, led the uprising against the Second Spanish Republic, sparking the Spanish Civil War.
+Their son and Vidal's nephew, Emilio Mola Vidal, was born in Cuba and left for Spain after Cuba achieved independence.
+He fought in the Spanish-Moroccan Wars and led the uprising against the Second Spanish Republic, sparking the Spanish Civil War.
 General of the Army of the North, he too would die in war.